Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies: Case Studies

 \section{Case Studies}

 The application of cost optimization techniques in real-world scenarios is crucial for businesses seeking to maximize their efficiency and minimize infrastructure expenses.
-In this section, we examine case studies of well-known businesses that have successfully implemented cost optimization strategies, including Amazon and Pinterest.
-These case studies offer insightful information about the practical application of the various techniques covered in this paper.
+In this section, we examine case studies of well-known businesses that have successfully implemented cost optimization strategies, including Amazon Prime Video, Pinterest, Baselime (acquired by Cloudflare), and Netflix.
+These case studies span from 2023 to 2025 and offer insightful information about the practical application of the various techniques covered in this paper, demonstrating how architectural decisions, resource optimization, platform migration, database consolidation, and strategic technology choices can lead to significant cost savings ranging from 28\% to over 90\%.
 We can learn important lessons and best practices for efficient cost optimization by looking at how these organizations handled their infrastructure challenges and realized significant cost savings.
 We aim to demonstrate the variety of strategies used by businesses to cut costs while maintaining or even improving the performance and scalability of their infrastructure through these real-world examples.